-The District is the trustee or fiduciary for assets that belong to others, such as scholarship funds and student activities funds.
+The District is the custodian or fiduciary for assets that belong to others.
 The District is responsible for ensuring that the assets reported in these funds are used only for their intended purposes and by those to whom the assets belong.
 The District excludes these activities from the District-Wide Financial Statements because it cannot use these assets to finance its operations.
 Fiduciary fund reporting focuses on net position and changes in net position.
-This report should be used to support the District's own programs and is developed using the economic resources measurement focus and the accrual basis of accounting, except for the recognition of certain liabilities of defined benefit pension plans and certain post-employment healthcare plans.
+This fund reports real property taxes and PILOT collected on behalf of other governments and disbursed to those other governments.